imvipul/merge-table/README.md

 By using this approach, you can efficiently update a large table using multithreading in Java, which helps to parallelize the workload and improve performance.

 ### Improved Java Multithreading Example

-Certainly!
-Below is an improved Java example using multithreading to update table A with data from table B. This example uses a thread pool to manage threads efficiently and perform the update in batches to improve performance and resource utilization.

 #### Prerequisites